yuuunapark/state-driven-jailbreak/README.md

 # state-driven-jailbreak

 Code for evaluating jailbreak robustness as a function of the model's operational state.
-We propose a state-conditioned framework that analyzes how variation in model state — induced by ordinary system prompts — affects jailbreak susceptibility under fixed attacks.
+We propose a state-conditioned framework that analyzes how variation in model state, induced by ordinary system prompts, affects jailbreak susceptibility under fixed attacks.

 ## Overview